Skip to content

 Frequently Asked Questions

 - How long does the envelope addressing process typically take?
-Approximately 1 week per 100-150 envelopes; but just depends on my workload at the time.
+Approximately 1 week per 100-150 envelopes; but may depend on my workload at the time.
 I try to accommodate each client the best I can, so I will often do rush jobs when needed.

 - Do you ship nationally?
 Yes.
 There are many convenient shipping options that can be tracked online and insured via ground or express methods to ship nationally or internationally.